SenyangJiang/CS35L-19Spring/Lab6/readme.txt

 to:
 	for( int px=thread_index; px<width; px+=nthreads )

-This method ensures that the outermost iteration of two threads differ at most by 1 Also, when the number of threads exceed the width, threads whose thread index is greater than or equal to the width would not enter the loop, so it will not case any problems.
+This method ensures that the number of outermost iteration in two threads differ at most by 1 Also, when the number of threads exceed the width, threads whose thread index is greater than or equal to the width would not enter the loop, so it will not case any problems.

 2.
-When I am writing the function for multiple threads to run, I noticed there are variable that should be accessed by all threads.
+When I am writing the function for multiple threads to run, I noticed there are variables that should be accessed by all threads.

-So I first think about packing them as a argument struct, and pass a pointer of the struct to the function.
+So I first think about packing them as an argument struct, and pass a pointer of the struct to the function.

 struct argsPack{
 	int nthreads;